andreascansee/advanced-postgres/pg-upgrade/README.md

 With PostgreSQL 15 installed and seeded inside your VM, it's time to upgrade to PostgreSQL 17 — side-by-side, without touching our original data.
 This gives us full control and minimizes risk.
 The upgrade will preserve all data and settings while transitioning to the newer version in a controlled way.

-> ℹ️ We'll use PostgreSQL's built-in `pg_upgrade` tool, which is the **recommended and fastest method** to upgrade between major versions when the system layout allows it.
+> 💡 We'll use PostgreSQL's built-in `pg_upgrade` tool, which is the **recommended and fastest method** to upgrade between major versions when the system layout allows it.
 >
 > Unlike dump/restore methods, `pg_upgrade` copies internal catalogs and user data files directly — dramatically reducing downtime for large databases.